 It’s Important to Practice Deep Forgiveness

-To firstly forgive ourselves is the only way to move on from pain to pleasure, from darkness to light and from negativity to positivity.
-To do so, we must have a deep understanding in what we’ve done and how we feel, to acknowledge that we cannot change the past, to learn from our experience, and to use them as tools for spiritual growth and personal development.
-With such an attitude, we can truly make peace with our past, practice self-love, and feel that no matter what, we will be okay.
+To firstly forgive ourselves is the only way to move on from pain to pleasure.
+From darkness to light and from negativity to positivity.
+To do so, we must have a deep understanding of what we’ve done and how we feel.
+To acknowledge that we cannot change the past, to learn from our experience.
+And to use them as tools for spiritual growth and personal development.
+With such an attitude, we can truly make peace with our past.
+Practice self-love, and feel that no matter what, we will be okay.
 This is how we learn to trust our self through forgiveness.

 To earn the trust of others, we must take down the barriers that cause separation between them and us.
-Only when we can truly trust others can we expect others to have faith in us and it begins with forgiving others.
+Only when we can truly trust others can we expect others to have faith in us.
+And begins with forgiving others.
 What others have done to us, they did so from a position of confusion, anger, or pain.
 Their actions are a reaction to their feelings and emotions, and we should not take them personally.
-When we acknowledge that what others have done, are doing and will do are simply reactions to their mental states, we naturally develop compassion which breeds forgiveness.
+When we acknowledge what others have done.
+Are doing and will do are simply reactions to their mental states.
+We naturally develop compassion which breeds forgiveness.

-Forgiveness is a natural state when we stop taking things personally, and this happens when we realize that everyone is fighting their own battles, that everyone has their own problems, and no matter how things look on the outside, things are never perfect on the inside.
-When we forgive others, we bridge the separation, we bring them into our hearts and accept their imperfections as normal human qualities.
-Over time, when we consistently abide in such a forgiving mental state, we will find that our relationships with others will become purified, healthier, and happier; inevitably, trust will arise.
+Forgiveness is a natural state when we stop taking things personally.
+And this happens when we realize that everyone is fighting their own battles.
+That everyone has their own problems.
+And no matter how things look on the outside, things are never perfect on the inside.
+When we forgive others, we bridge the separation.
+We bring them into our hearts and accept their imperfections as normal human qualities.
+Over time, when we consistently abide in such a forgiving mental state.
+We will find that our relationships with others will become purified, healthier, and happier; inevitably, the trust will arise.

 A Mind of Benefiting Others Breeds Trust